dandavison/delta/manual/src/full---help-output.md

       --grep-header-decoration-style <STYLE>
           Style string for the header decoration in grep output.

-          Default is "none" when grep-ouput-type-is "ripgrep", otherwise defaults to value of header-decoration-style.
+          Default is "none" when grep-output-type-is "ripgrep", otherwise defaults to value of header-decoration-style.
 See hunk-header-decoration-style.

       --grep-header-file-style <STYLE>
           Style string for the file path part of the header in grep output.